-Dredging of the Port approaches and tidal berths is necessary to principally facilitate the safe passage of HMS Queen Elizabeth, planned to return to Port Babcock for class docking in April March 2019.
-Following this the Port approaches and tidal berths will, as in the past, undergo maintenance dredging from time to time to maintain conditions for the safe passage and manoeuvring of vessels within Port waters.
+Dredging of the Port approaches and tidal berths is necessary to principally facilitate the safe passage of HMS Queen Elizabeth & Price of Wales, with the first planned to return to Port Babcock for class docking in March 2022.
+(Current emergent issues suggest the Price of Wales is looking for emergency docking as soon as practicable with available tides and daylight windows being available in September 2022 and October 2022) Following this the Port approaches and tidal berths will, as in the past, undergo maintenance dredging to maintain conditions for the safe passage and manoeuvring of vessels within Port waters.
 This activity will be undertaken only to support Port activity and the safety of shipping.

-It is estimated that around 20 to 25 return dredger journeys to Oxcars disposal site would be required to dispose of up to 100,000 tonnes of material.
+It is estimated that around 30 to 35 return dredger journeys to Oxcars disposal site would be required to dispose of up to 100,000 tonnes of material.
 This would result in a temporary localised increase in exhaust emissions from the dredging and disposal vessel, though this is not likely to cause a significant adverse environmental impact.